The key problems identified in the region include:

 A key cause of these problems is the poor quality of the road.
 Over two-thirds of Tanami Road is unsealed with substantial sections being unformed.
 This surface has led to the development of significant ruts and corrugations from heavy vehicles.

-This initiative aligns with the findings from the 2019 Australian Infrastructure Audit, as well as with other government priorities, such as Closing the Gap policies.
+This initiative aligns with the findings from the 2019 Australian Infrastructure Audit, as well as with other government priorities, such as Closing the Gap targets.
 Further, the initiative was identified as an infrastructure gap in the 2015 Northern Australia Audit.
+The condition of the road also presents significant health and environmental risks, limits freight operations, and climate change is expected to worsen flooding outcomes in the near future.

-Upgrade and improve flood immunity and resilience for the Tanami Road between the Stuart Highway north of Alice Springs, and the Great Northern Highway at Halls Creek.
+The initiative proposes to upgrade and improve flood immunity and resilience for the Tanami Road between the Stuart Highway north of Alice Springs, and the Great Northern Highway at Halls Creek.
+Potential upgrades to Tanami Road could include:

 Proponent to complete business case development (Stage 3 of Infrastructure Australia’s Assessment Framework).